saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ### Timeout Getters

-This is a long requested feature.
-Selenium 3 allowed you to set timeouts whenever you liked, but provided no way to query the driver for the current timeout values.
+This is a long-requested feature.
+Selenium 3 allowed you to set timeouts whenever you liked, but did not provide a way to query the driver for the current timeout values.
 Selenium 4 provides that ability now.

 :::tip
-Best practice is to set the timeout values in the Options class when starting the session and then ignore them during the test (do not use the setters or getters).
+Best practice is to set the timeout values in the Options class when starting the session and then ignore them during the test (i.e., do not use the setters or getters).
 :::

 <Tabs